Navigating GDPR Compliance: Guide for Small Businesses

 When submitting a data subject request, you must complete three stages.

-1. Making a request: A data subject must have the option of making a request manually or electronically in a standard way.
+1. Making a request: A data subject must have the option to make a request manually or electronically in a standard manner.
 Prepare a request form that collects the information needed to process the request so they don’t have to add a lot of details.

-2. Validation: One of the most difficult aspects of accepting data subject requests is determining who made the request.
-To guarantee that personal data is released to the correct people, take the time to check that the person making the request is the one who should get the information.
+2. Validation: One of the most challenging aspects of accepting data subject requests is determining who made the request.
+To ensure that personal data is released to the correct individuals, take the time to verify that the person making the request is the intended recipient of the information.

 3. Fulfillment: Once a request has been received and confirmed, provide the desired information within one month.
 However, if small enterprises get an excessive and complicated amount of requests, the GDPR allows them to extend their completion time to three months.